Microsoft/azure-docs.pt-pt/articles/sql-database/sql-database-always-encrypted-azure-key-vault.md

 ---
-title: Always Encrypted-Azure Key Vault
+title: Always Encrypted - Azure Key Vault
-description: Este artigo mostra como proteger os dados confidenciais em um banco de dados SQL com a criptografia de dado usando o assistente de Always Encrypted no SQL Server Management Studio.
+description: This article shows you how to secure sensitive data in a SQL database with data encryption using the Always Encrypted Wizard in SQL Server Management Studio.
-keywords: criptografia de dados, chave de criptografia, criptografia de nuvem
+keywords: data encryption, encryption key, cloud encryption
 services: sql-database
 ms.service: sql-database
 ms.subservice: security